chingu-voyages/voyage-project-tier3-planningpoker/README.md

     - "Provide suggestions for estimating the complexity of the following task [task description].
 Specify the [voting scale] to be used for estimating this task, along with a brief explanation for your choice."
     - "Estimate how difficult this [task description] is using the [voting scale] and explain why."
     - [ ] Upon submission of the task description and voting scale, send a request to the backend server, passing the input text to the endpoint responsible for interacting with the OpenAI API.
-    - [ ] Receive and process the response from the OpenAI API, which may include suggested estimates, explanations for each vote, or insights based on the input text.
+    - [ ] Receive and process the response from the GroqAI API, which may include suggested estimates, explanations for each vote, or insights based on the input text.
-    - [ ] Display the OpenAI API suggested estimates with explanations alongside other participants' votes in the app interface.
+    - [ ] Display the GroqAI API suggested estimates with explanations alongside other participants' votes in the app interface.

 -   Responsiveness
     - [ ] Ensure the web application is responsive and accessible across various devices and screen sizes.